-Ursodeoxycholic acid can help prevent stones from forming in obese people who are losing weight rapidly after weight-loss surgery or who are on a very low calorie diet.
+Ursodeoxycholic acid, a medication taken by mouth, can help prevent stones from forming in people with obesity who are losing weight rapidly after weight-loss surgery or who are on a very low calorie diet.

 ERCP with endoscopic sphincterotomy is successful in 90% of people.
 It is far safer than open abdominal surgery.
 Fewer than 1% of people die from this procedure, but up to 7% experience complications soon after ERCP with endoscopic sphincterotomy.
-Such complications include bleeding, inflammation of the pancreas (pancreatitis), and perforation or infection of the bile ducts.
+Such complications include inflammation of the pancreas (pancreatitis Overview of Pancreatitis Pancreatitis is inflammation of the pancreas.
+The pancreas is a leaf-shaped organ about 5 inches (about 13 centimeters) long.
+It is surrounded by the lower edge of the stomach and the first... read more ), and less commonly bleeding and perforation or infection of the bile ducts.
 Later on, in some people, the inflamed bile ducts narrow (called strictures).
 When the ducts narrow, stones are more likely to form in the ducts, causing more blockages in the ducts.

 Most people who have had ERCP and endoscopic sphincterotomy later have their gallbladder removed, typically using a laparoscope.
 If the gallbladder remains, stones in the gallbladder may pass into the ducts, causing repeated blockages.